-The City provides transportation assistance for Orleans Parish residents and/or tourists who cannot self-evacuate during a mandatory city-wide evacuation.
-Citizens who can leave town in their own transportation should leave as early as possible, and be aware that roads will change to contraflow, with all roads flowing out of town.
+The City provides transportation assistance for Orleans Parish residents and/or tourists who cannot self-evacuate during a mandatory evacuation.
+This is called City Assisted Evacuation.
+If you can leave the city in your own car, you should leave as early as possible to avoid traffic.
+Roads will change to contraflow 24 hours before the storm reaches the region, with all roads flowing out of town.

-If you have medical or mobility needs and cannot get to your closest evacuspot, you must call 311 or go to ready.nola.gov to sign up for the Special Needs Registry.
+If you have medical or mobility needs and cannot get to your closest evacuspot, you can call 311 or go to ready.nola.gov to sign up for the Special Needs Registry.